Rhinoplasty & Nose Job Surgery in London

 -

-In open rhinoplasty, there will be an incision made at the base of the nose at the columella which is the small fleshy part separating the nostrils.
-This scar is minimal and the surgical methods have evolved to make this scar look as minimal as possible.
+In open rhinoplasty, an incision will be made at the base of the nose at the columella, which is the small fleshy part separating the nostrils.
+This scar is minimal, and surgical methods have evolved to make this scar look as minimal as possible.
 In practice, only someone looking at your nose from below will be able to see any remnants of the scar which would be minimal. -

-How long does recovery take for rhinoplasty surgery?This depends on two key aspects.
-How long does it take for the nose to heal fully with full resolution of swelling and how soon can you return to full activity without any limitations placed.
-There is quite a big disparity between the two with the former taking much longer than the latter.
+How long does rhinoplasty recovery take?This depends on two key aspects.
+How long does it take for the nose to heal fully with full resolution of swelling, and how soon can you return to full activity without any limitations placed.
+There is quite a big disparity between the two, with the former taking much longer.

-The great thing about the nose job procedure is that the procedure and the immediate recovery are surprisingly smooth with little if any pain experienced.
-This is often a surprising fact for patients who expect to be bed-ridden with significant pain due to the ‘bones being broken’.
-Centre for Surgery use an advanced form of anaesthesia known as total intravenous anaesthesia or TIVA for short.
-TIVA has an excellent recovery profile with rapid wake up times and minimal if any risk of nausea and sickness.
-Our nursing team routinely have patients ready for discharge within 1-2 hours of the procedure ending.
-There may be a small amount if blood which drips from the nostrils.
-This is quite normal and our nurses will place a layer of gauze beneath the nostrils to absorb this leakage which often settles after 24 hours.
+The great thing about the nose job procedure is that the procedure and the immediate recovery are surprisingly smooth, with little, if any, pain experienced.
+This is often a surprising fact for patients who expect to be bedridden with significant pain due to the ‘bones being broken.
+Centre for Surgery uses an advanced form of anaesthesia known as total intravenous anaesthesia or TIVA for short.
+TIVA has an excellent recovery profile with rapid wake-up times and minimal, if any, risk of nausea and sickness.
+Our nursing team routinely have patients ready for discharge within 1-2 hours of the procedure's end.
+There may be a small amount of blood which drips from the nostrils.
+This is quite normal, and our nurses will place a layer of gauze beneath the nostrils to absorb this leakage which often settles after 24 hours.

-The small oozing in most cases subsides by the following morning.
+The small oozing, in most cases, subsides by the following morning.
 There may be some clear fluid which then forms but this then clots and collects around the internal dissolvable sutures.
 Tap water can be used to keep the outer part of the nostrils clean.
 Don’t be too concerned about the blocked and unclean nature of the internal aspect of the nose.
-Our nurse will see you at one week after your procedure and at this appointment, they will remove the external permanent sutures at the columella, remove the splint and clean the inside of the nose.
-Brown tape may be applied to the nose and this can be worn for 12 hours each day to help the overlying skin heal better.
+Our nurse will see you one week after your procedure.
+At this appointment, they will remove the external permanent sutures at the columella, remove the splint and clean the inside of the nose.
+Brown tape may be applied to the nose, which can be worn for 12 hours each day to help the overlying skin heal better.

-It is not uncommon to sometimes to have impressive degree of bruising around the eyes.
-This is not painful and is harmless as it will quickly resolve and by day 10, there should be no further bruising arounf the eyes.
-Bruising around the eyes is often related to the bone cuts which are made during surgery.
-If you have bony work performed to make the nose smaller, then the surgeon will apply a special metal backed aluminium splint (known as a Denver splint) to the bridge of the nose.
+It is not uncommon to sometimes have an impressive degree of bruising around the eyes.
+This is not painful and is harmless as it will quickly resolve, and by day 10, there should be no further bruising around the eyes.
+Bruising around the eyes is often related to the bone cuts during surgery.
+If you have bony work performed to make the nose smaller, then the surgeon will apply a special metal-backed aluminium splint (known as a Denver splint) to the bridge of the nose.
 This is removed 7-10 days later.
-After removal, do not be too concerned at the appearance as the nose still has a long to go in terms of healing.
-It will look swollen and this is especially the case for the tip which may appear bulbous and without any shape or definition.
+After removal, do not be too concerned about the appearance, as the nose still has a long to go in terms of healing.
+It will look swollen, especially for the tip, which may appear bulbous without any shape or definition.
 Tip swelling may take 6 to 12 months to resolve fully.
-As time progresses, you will begin to notice yourself when the swelling settles as the skin will begin to feel less thick and less stiff.
-Patience is key with recovery after rhinoplasty & nose job surgery!.
+As time progresses, you will notice when the swelling settles, and the skin will begin to feel less thick and stiff.
+Patience is vital with recovery after rhinoplasty & nose job surgery.

 To speed up healing, you should refrain from heavy exercise for at least two weeks after the procedure.
 Sleeping elevated on a pillow for the first few days will help to relieve congestion and swelling.
 Avoid heavy lifting or bending over too much.
 Although the splint will be obvious to others, it should not impede you from going outside. -